 – Why do you think 2pac’s performance was off?
 Hadn’t he rehearsed his parts?

 No, he hadn’t.
 Death Row called to request that I put together a band for 2pac’s upcoming SNL performance in 1996.
 So I did that, and expected that we’d all get together to practice for a few weeks before the show.
 But 2pac never showed up to any of our rehearsals – not a single one, over a period of three weeks.
 I kept asking myself, “Where is this guy?
-We’re rehearsing for his show, yet he can’t bother to show up even once? “.
+We’re rehearsing for his show yet he can’t bother to show up even once? “.
 The problems only became more embarrassing when the band showed up in New York at the set.
 SNL uses Thursday as an important preparation day for the final rehearsals, so any performing artist has to be present.
-But once again, 2pac didn’t bother showing up, and the producers were looking at me like, “Where the heck is 2pac? “, but I had no clue and could only shrug my shoulders and look stupid.
+But once again, 2pac didn’t bother showing up and the producers were looking at me like, “Where the heck is 2pac? “, but I had no clue and could only shrug my shoulders and look stupid.
 They were like, “We’ve never had an artist just no-show for his camera block.
 So what do we do?
 Do we re-book him?
 Or find another artist?
 Is he even going to show up on Saturday? “.
-I don’t like being put in positions like that, and it’s the kind of thing Death Row did repeatedly.
-But thankfully, Pac and Suge showed up on Saturday morning, although they had a twenty-man entourage with them and started smoking weed in the studio.
+I don’t like being put in positions like that, but it’s the kind of thing Death Row did repeatedly.
+Thankfully, Pac and Suge showed up on Saturday morning, although they had a twenty-man entourage with them and started smoking weed in the studio.
 The SNL cast were looking at us like we were crazy.

-Fast-forward to January 1997, and it was Snoop’s turn to perform on SNL to promote his album, and I got another call from Death Row to help out again as the Musical Director.
+Fast-forward to January 1997, and it was Snoop’s turn to perform on SNL to promote his album, so I got another call from Death Row to help out again as the Musical Director.
 But they owed me $25,000 for my past session work, so I refused to help them.
 Even when Snoop called me about it, I was like, “Look man, you’re my brother, but the label owes me a lot of session money and they don’t answer my calls about it.
-You know that paying their staff has become issue for them “.
+You know that paying their staff has become an issue for them “.
 So Snoop said he would get my money and I received a call from the label shortly thereafter to pick up a cheque for $25,000.
 His SNL show turned out great.
 Snoop wasn’t like 2pac at all; he was about doing good business, making music and having fun, so working with him was a completely different experience.

 – What if Death Row hadn’t paid you?
 Would you have sued them?

 Absolutely.
 They had a year of outstanding debt owed to me and no-one was returning my phone calls, so I was already setting up legal action when Snoop intervened.
 It was a shame, because Death Row hadn’t always behaved like that.
 Their stinginess with money only started once “All Eyez On Me” went multi-platinum.
-Suge started blowing money recklessly by the millions, and I think it came back hurt the label.
+Suge started blowing money recklessly by the millions, and I think it came back to hurt the label.
 Interscope was like, “We’re not giving you any more money.
 We already paid you.
 If you owe someone, that’s your problem now “.

 – Let’s talk about “All Eyez On Me”.
 I’ll mention some tracks, and you can tell me if you played bass on them, and what the recording process was like: